yangsibai/mysql-dbhelper/README.md

         onError: function(err){
             console.dir(err);
         },
-        customError: null, // if specified , will hide original error, please catch real error by onError
+        customError: null, // if specified, will hide original error, please catch real error by onError, this is handy when you don't want to show server error to user
         timeout: 30, // auto close connection after 30 seconds
         debug: false
     }

 ###Note

 **1. All methods which start with a `$` mean that the connection will auto close after execute.**